 13 BENEFIT AUCTION SUGGESTIONS FOR YOUR SILENT AUCTION

 When it comes to fundraising events, silent auctions can contribute greatly to a charity’s bottom line – if they are conducted correctly.
-After nearly 20 years as a professional benefit auctioneer, I’ve refined the following “Silent Auction Commandments” list and am happy to share it with you.
+For more than 20 years as a professional benefit auctioneer, I’ve refined the following “Silent Auction Commandments” list and am happy to share it with you.
 My goal, as is yours, is to raise as much money as possible for those who need it the most.
 This list will help you accomplish just that.

 1) Closing Times:

 Knowing when to close out a silent auction is as important as the items themselves.
 I have worked at events that insist on the silent auctions being closed after the live auction.
 But, let me state unequivocally, this is absolutely the wrong thing to do.
 When the silent auction, dinner, and live auction overlap they are all competing for the attention of your guests.
 You need to close your silent tables prior to guests being seated for dinner.
 If the event has serving stations or was designed as a strolling dinner, the closings can occur a little later in the evening.
 Consult your professional benefit auctioneer to discuss your best options for your particular room set-up and crowd size.

 Closing the silent auction down in 3 or 4 sections is key to success.
 There’s an old adage, “Save the best for last.”
 Well, the same can be said for your silent auction tables.
 Not only should items be sorted on tables based on value, and not themes, the overall value of each table should be increasing as each table closes.
 Or in other words, the less expensive items go first and the most expensive items go last.
 It sounds simple, but many silent auctions don’t follow this rule and lose out in the end.
 If you have hundreds of people at your event and only 30 items available in the last section, you want to make sure the bidders have something to fight over.
 The more bidding frenzy – the more money the charity will make.